Our very own Dr. Corinne Johnson is currently in the Riverside Theatre's production of "The Cripple of Inishmaan," written by Martin McDongah.

 Johnson says that some of the biggest challenges of this show for her were keeping a constant Irish dialect while using clear diction.
 Oh yeah, and the fact that she drives over an hour to and from rehearsal every day (Riverside Theatre is in Iowa City)!

 This is a great opportunity, Johnson says, because it gives her the chance to keep on acting and learning so that she can be a better teacher and mentor especially to directors and stage managers.
-Johnson also wants to thank Judy Hovland for the opportunity, who is on Ambrose's advisory board.
+Johnson also wants to thank Judy Hovland who is on Ambrose's advisory board and a co-founder of Riverside Theatre, for the opportunity.

 The performances are October 28-November13 on Thursdays, Fridays, and Saturdays at 7:30 p.m. and Sundays at 2 p.m.
 Call Riverside Theatre at 319/338-7672 for reservations, or order online.
 The box office is open 12-4 p.m., Monday-Friday.